Python3pkg/8var-pymodule/README.md

-# 8var-pymodule
+# 8var-PyModule
-Python module for 8var
+Python module for the 8var esoteric programming language.
+Please see the [main 8var GitHub repo](https://www.github.com/neelusb/8var "8var GitHub Repo"), as this repo is just for the Python module.
+If you're only here for the Python module, then continue reading this README.

+*More to be added soon*